contingent workforce recruitment marketing

 Benefitting from employee retention practices takes a multipronged approach.

-Key causes for high employee turnover
+Key causes of high employee turnover

-• insufficient employee benefits;
+• Insufficient employee benefits.

-• lack of remote work and work-from-home opportunities;
+• Lack of remote work and work-from-home opportunities.

-• lack of career development opportunities;
+• Minimal career development opportunities.

-• lack of work-life balance;
+• Lack of work-life balance.

-• poor or undefined company culture;
+• Poor or undefined company culture.

-• no sense of belonging with team members or the company at large;
+• No sense of belonging with team members or the company at large.

-• lack of recognition or rewards;
+• Lack of recognition or rewards.

-• concerns about the company's financial health; and
+• Concerns about the company's financial health.

-• better job opportunities elsewhere.
+• Better job opportunities elsewhere.

 Effective employee retention strategies

 Onboarding.
 Companies focused on retaining employees usually start with the hiring and onboarding process by giving new workers adequate training and orientation about the company's culture.
 They also give new employees an opportunity to ask questions about their work and engage in dialogue with their supervisors.
 Employees are often offered, or at least surveyed on, flexible or hybrid work schedules to better ensure a good work-life balance and improve the overall employee experience.
+Some companies even offer reduced workdays.
+For example, an organization might enable employees to take every other Friday off.

 Recognition, rewards and compensation.
-Some organizations use systematic recognition and rewards strategies to show they value their employees.
+Some organizations use systematic recognition and reward strategies to show they value their employees.
 Some employers rely on employee engagement software that uses gamification and other techniques to recognize workers and provide rewards and perks like retail discounts.
 Employers also focus on competitive pay using employee compensation management software that compares pay rates with benchmarks for given regions, job titles and performance ratings.

 Performance feedback and reviews.
 To promote good communication and transparency, especially with the advent of remote and hybrid workforces, many companies don't wait for an annual review to evaluate an employee's performance.
 Instead, managers hold frequent one-on-one meetings with employees to provide constructive feedback, periodically discuss their professional interests and goals, and encourage new ideas.